libertyforever/TLK_edu_Yagi-sensei/README.md

-# TLK_edu_Yagi-sensei
+# Education on TLK by Yagi-sensei
-TLK python visualization and Machine Learning
+Python visualization and Machine Learning

+\n 23/9/15 Python basic ~ kinds of Visualization